sebkirche/pcurl/README.md

     --cut-dirs <number of levels>
         Specify a number of path levels to remove from all links.

+    --debug-urls
+        Show urls discovered in each html/css file when running in recursive mode.

     --directory-prefix <common path>
         Specify a path to prepend for all retrieved resources.